arinze-edeh/cloud-infrastructure-devops-labs/azure/integration/event-driven-log-aggregation-system/README.md

 # Azure Centralized Log Collection and Backup Pipeline

-> **Enterprise-grade log ingestion architecture using Azure Event Hubs, Azure Blob Storage, and a Linux Virtual Machine.
-This pipeline enables real-time event streaming with durable cold-storage backup, following cloud-native DevOps principles.**
+> **Enterprise-grade log ingestion pipeline using Azure CLI, Azure Event Hubs, Azure Blob Storage, and a Linux Virtual Machine.
+This runbook documents the exact CLI-driven process to provision infrastructure, deploy a log-forwarding script, and validate end-to-end message delivery from a VM to both an Event Hub and a Blob container.**

 ---